Policies & Procedure

 Stautzenberger College, Brecksville Campus, will document all drug and alcohol related incidents and fatalities occurring on campus, or as part of institutional activities which are reported to campus officials.
 Documentation will also be retained for sanctions imposed as a result of such incidents and fatalities.

-Stautzenberger College, Brecksville is approved by the State Board of Career Colleges and Schools to offer Associate Degrees in Broadcast Captioning, Court Reporting, Paralegal Studies, and Veterinary Technician.
+Stautzenberger College, Brecksville is approved by the State Board of Career Colleges and Schools to offer Associate Degrees in Animal Welfare and Management Broadcast Captioning, Court Reporting, Paralegal Studies, and Veterinary Technician.
 The College is also approved by the State Board of Career Colleges and Schools to offer a Diploma in Foundations of Animal Care and Administration, and certificates in Basic Animal Grooming, Small Animal Massage and Veterinary Office Assistant.

 OH REG# 05-03-1754T